andy-shaw/tic-tac-toe/README.md

 * O wins: 100
 * Neither:  0

+The difficulty and ability to look ahead only a certain number of moves is achieved with the depth parameter in the minimax algorithm.
+The number of iterations in the algorithm is two times the amount of moves to look ahead.
+That allows for the inclusion of the player's retaliation move.

+At most, the computer will have to calculate to a depth of nine because there are a maximum of nine possible moves on the board.

-Also, there is an implementation for the minimax tree to be computed from the standpoint that the computer is X and X is trying to win.
+Also, there is compatibility for the minimax tree to be computed from the standpoint that the computer is X and X is trying to win.